epavan162/Phonepe-Landing-Website/README.md

 # PhonePe Landing Website Project

 Welcome to the PhonePe Landing Website project!
-This project aims to create a promotional webpage for PhonePe, showcasing its features and encouraging user engagement.
+Designed and coded the webpage layout using HTML and CSS.
+Utilized Bootstrap for a responsive and modern design.
+Applied best practices in web development for clean, maintainable code.
+Ensured the site looked great on various devices and screen sizes.

 ## Features
 - **Responsive Design:** Ensures the webpage adapts seamlessly to various screen sizes and devices.